Viv Anderson: Middlesbrough

 At the end of the 1993–94 season, Anderson quit Barnsley after just a year to become assistant manager of Middlesbrough under former Old Trafford teammate Bryan Robson.

 Despite retiring from playing football in 1994, Anderson was still officially registered as a player and following an injury crisis at Middlesbrough he played two games for the club in the 1994–95 season, when they were promoted to the Premier League as First Division champions.
 After gaining promotion, he finally hung up his playing boots.

 Anderson helped Robson assemble a side that reached both domestic cup finals (both of which they lost) in the 1996–97 season, although they were relegated due to a three-point deduction for postponing a December fixture at late notice as a result of so many players being unable to play due to illness or injury.
 However, Boro won promotion at the first attempt and were League Cup runners-up once again.
 Robson and Anderson left Middlesbrough in June 2001, after surviving a further relegation scare.
 Anderson has not been employed in football since leaving the assistant manager's job at Middlesbrough.

 Personal life

 Anderson has three children with his ex-wife.
 One of his sons is professional footballer Freddie Anderson.
-He was awarded an MBE in January 2000, and was inducted into the English Football Hall of Fame in 2004 in recognition of his impact on the English league.
+He was appointed to the Order of the British Empire, with the rank of Member, by Elizabeth II in her 2000 New Year Honours, and was inducted into the English Football Hall of Fame in 2004 in recognition of his impact on the English league.

 As of 2005, Anderson ran a sports travel agency and also worked as a goodwill ambassador for the Football Association.
 He appears as an occasional guest pundit on MUTV, Manchester United's official TV station.

 Anderson was set to auction off more than 100 shirts, as well as his medals, in October 2024.
 This includes the shirt he wore on his on his England debut against Czechoslovakia in 1978 which had previously been displayed at the People's History Museum in Manchester.